Lalo Guerrero: Collaborations

-Legacy

-His career is somewhat symbolic of the various Mexican-American women’s rights movements.
-In the beginning of his career he was relegated to performing only Mexican songs in Spanish for audiences of Mexican descent.
-He, like the Chicanas and Pachucas, created something new, “…in a sense, Lalo was a greater artist than his predecessors because only he created his own music- music that made people laugh or cry, music that captured the jazzy spirit of a culture and a generation.”
-Lalo was able to successfully claim a public space for Chicano and Pachuco music and slang, as were the Chicanas and Pachucas.
-For most of his career, he was playing his music in other people’s clubs, just as the Chicanas were living their lives within other people’s guidelines.
-“Lalo remained in southern California after the war was over, singing in other people's nightclubs until 1956, when the success of "Pancho López," his parody of "Davy Crockett," enabled him to open Lalo's Place in East Los Angeles.”
-The opening of Lalo’s Place symbolizes the success Mexican Americans experienced in creating a space for themselves within American society, and progress in their quest to attain the opportunities of and be recognized as Americans but also respected as Mexican-American.

 Tributes

-Guerrero was officially declared a national folk treasure by the Smithsonian Institution in 1980 and was presented with the National Medal of Arts in 1996 by then United States President Bill Clinton.
-In 1991 Guerrero received a National Heritage Fellowship from the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
-In late 2005 Guerrero was posthumously inducted into the Arizona Music and Entertainment Hall of Fame.
+Guerrero was officially declared a national folk treasure by the Smithsonian Institution in 1980, and was presented with the National Medal of Arts in 1996 by then-United States President Bill Clinton.
+In 1991, Guerrero received a National Heritage Fellowship from the National Endowment for the Arts, which is the United States government's highest honor in the folk and traditional arts.
+In late 2005, Guerrero was posthumously inducted into the Arizona Music and Entertainment Hall of Fame.
 Along with that he was also inducted into the Tejano Hall of Fame and the Mariachi Hall of Fame.

 Guerrero's contributions have resulted in Las Glorias, a restaurant in central Phoenix, Arizona displaying a poster of him with his signature on it on the wall for everyone to see in loving memory of him.
 He also has a blown-up, candid photograph of him as a young man on the wall of a major underpass in Tucson.
 In Cathedral City, California, the main street in front of the Civic Center is named for him: Avenida Lalo Guerrero.
-All official city documentation contains Lalo's name in the address.

-In 1994 a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him.
+In 1994, a Golden Palm Star on the Palm Springs Walk of Stars dedicated to him.

 Personal life and death

 Guerrero was married for over 34 years to his wife Lidia Guerrero.
-They both lived in Cathedral City, California for over 28 years.
-Guerrero died on March 17, 2005, in Rancho Mirage, California.
-He was 88 years old.
+They lived in Cathedral City, California for over 28 years.
+He died on March 17, 2005, in Rancho Mirage, California, at age 88.